What is Copper?

 Where is Copper mined in South Australia?

-South Australia is home to the largest copper mine in the country – BHP’s Olympic Dam – which is also the fourth largest copper deposit globally.
-Copper is also mined by OZ Minerals (now BHP) at Carrapateena and Prominent Hill.
+South Australia is home to the largest copper mine in the country – BHP’s Olympic Dam, which is also the fourth largest copper deposit globally.
+Copper is also mined by BHP at Prominent Hill and Carrapateena.
 Hillgrove Resources is in the process of fast tracking the development of its Kanmantoo Copper Mine in the Adelaide Hills and Rex Minerals is also developing its Hillside Project on the Yorke Peninsula.
 Power Minerals has begun the next phase of exploration at its Musgrave Nickle Copper Cobalt project in the State’s north.